arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/the-things-network/the-things-network.md

 ![Registering a Device](assets/WAN1310_T6_IMG05.png)

 On the registration page, first we have to fill in information about our board.
-Select brand, **Arduino SA**, and then model, **Arduino MKR WAN 1310**, a MKR WAN 1300 will also work with this selection.
+Select brand, **Arduino SA**, and then model, **Arduino MKR WAN 1310** (a MKR WAN 1300 will also work with this selection).
 Hardware and Firmware versions will automatically select the newest ones.
 Then set your preferred region.

 ![First step of registering device](assets/WAN1310_T6_IMG06.png)

-In the second step of registering the device, select the frequency plan for your region, fill in **End device ID** and **EUI**.
-You can click the generate button next to the AppKey field to generate an app key for this device.
-Similarly, you can press the button next to the AppEUI field to make it all zeros, or enter your own AppEUI.
+In the second step of registering the device, select the frequency plan for your region, fill in **End device ID** and **DevEUI**.
+You can click the generate button next to the **AppKey** field to generate an app key for this device.
+Similarly, you can press the button next to the **AppEUI** field to make it all zeros, or enter your own AppEUI.

-**Note**: The Device ID must be lowercase and without spaces.
-The **EUI** should be copied from the Serial Monitor.
+**Note**: The **End device ID** must be lowercase and without spaces.
+The **DevEUI** should be copied from the Serial Monitor.

 **Note**: The Frequency Plan used in Australia by **The Things Network** is **"Australia 915-928 MHz, FSB 2 (used by TTN)"**.
-The other plans are included in the list for LoRaWAN deployments using other LoRaWAN Networks.
+The other plans are included in the list for LoRaWAN deployments using other LoRaWAN radio networks.

 ![Second step of registering device](assets/WAN1310_T6_IMG06_02.png)